Quitch/Queller-AI/README.md

  - Unrestricted naval usage

 ### Neural
- - Large number of small platoons
+ - Large number of small platoons in the same way as vanilla AI
  - Relies more heavily on the neural net

 ### Rush